In Australia, bananas are grown in both tropical and subtropical regions. This ensures the industry has good diversity

 The Northern Territory

 The Territory is Australia’s northern most banana production area.
 However, the soil-borne fungal disease Panama TR4 substantially reduced banana production there.
 The disease was identified in the Northern Territory in the 1990s.
 Consequently in 2012 there was only four commercial banana plantations.

 In 2013, the exotic disease Banana Freckle was detected near Darwin.
-This resulted in a national Eradication Response.
-All bananas of hosts of the disease were removed from the eradication zones of the Top End.
-The eradication process is in its final phase and commercial production has restarted.
+This resulted in a national eradication response which was completed in 2019.

 Some 120 hectares of bananas are grown in the far north of Western Australia, near Kununurra in the eastern Kimberley region close to the Northern Territory border.